hms-11/CoopCommand/README.md

 -CoopCommand user input buttons some times need to be pressed twice to change screens/adjust values.
 Unsure what the issue is at this time, minor usability issue.

+-The BLYNK app is pretty basic, and not what I would like it to be.
+Improved integration (image showing in the app/10 second video stream) would be preffered, will look into AWS or other server hosting solutions.